hello-damiro/battlefield/README.md

 LIVE SITE [HERE](https://hello-damiro.github.io/battlefield)

 Game design was heavily focused on using the map for each player (AI/user) thats why I cant seem to create a logic to support my vision and process of creating the game based on Odin's challenges/procedures.
 I ended up creating 2 different gameboards (aiMap / playerMap) on which game mechanics are designed.
-Though I finished the procedure of this exrcise, I ended up not using what I started.
+Though I finished the procedure of this exrcise, I ended up not using what I started. **_Completed 17 April 2023_**

 **Day 1:** Created modules for player, ship, gameboard.
 Pending gameloop since I think UI will matter when designing it.
 Designed basic UI at figma.